YottaDB/YDBDoc/MultiLangProgGuide/pythonprogram.rst

 - If :code:`reset` is omitted, it is set to :code:`False` by default.
 - At the level of the last subscript, if there is a previous subscript with a node and/or a subtree that subscript will be returned as a :code:`bytes` object.
-- If there is no previous node or subtree at that level of the subtree, a :code:`yottadb.YDBError` exception will be raised where :code:`yottadb.YDB_ERR_NODEEND == YDBError.code()`
+- If there is no previous node or subtree at that level of the subtree, a :code:`yottadb.YDBNodeEnd` exception will be raised.

 The following example sets a value on multiple nodes at the first subscript level of a local variable, then iterates over each subscript at this level in two ways.
 First, the subscripts are iterated over using a :code:`Key.subscript_previous()` manually in a succession of hard-coded calls.
 Then, the starting subscript of the iteration is reset after iterating over all subscripts at that level.
 Finally, the subscripts are again iterated over, but this time using a :code:`while` loop instead of hard-coded individual calls to :code:`Key.subscript_previous()`.